Femur fracture repair - dischargeORIF - femur - discharge; Open reduction internal fixation - femur - discharge

 Keep tripping hazards out of your home.

-- Learn how to prevent falls.
+.
 Remove loose wires or cords from areas you walk through to get from one room to another.
 Remove loose throw rugs.
-Do not keep small pets in your home.
+DO NOT keep small pets in your home.
 Fix any uneven flooring in doorways.
 Have good lighting.

 Set up your home so that you do not have to climb steps.
 Some tips are: